Luvox 50 mg film-coated tablets: Each tablet contains 50 mg of fluvoxamine maleate. The tablet can be divided into equal halves.

 The repeated use of medicinal charcoal, if necessary accompanied by an osmotic laxative, is also recommended.
 Forced diuresis or dialysis is unlikely to be of benefit.

-Fluvoxamine tablets are contraindicated in combination with tizanidine and monoamine oxidase inhibitors (MAOIs) (see section Interaction with other medicinal products and other forms of interaction).
+Fluvoxamine tablets are contraindicated in combination with tizanidine and monoamine oxidase inhibitors (MAOIs) (see Interactions).

 Treatment with fluvoxamine can be initiated: two weeks after discontinuation of an irreversible MAOI, or the following day after discontinuation of a reversible MAOI (e.g. moclobemide, linezolid).